txi1/rocket-logic/README.md

 # rocket-logic
-It's not rocket science, but... eventually you'll get there.
+It's not rocket science, but... you'll get there.